symfony/symfony-docs/book/routing.rst

 While adding and customizing routes, it's helpful to be able to visualize and get detailed information about your routes.
-A great way to see every route in your application is via the ``router:debug`` console command.
+A great way to see every route in your application is via the ``debug:router`` console command.
 Execute the command by running the following from the root of your project.

 .. code-block:: bash

-    $ php app/console router:debug
+    $ php app/console debug:router

+.. versionadded:: 2.6
+    Prior to Symfony 2.6, this command was called ``router:debug``.

 This command will print a helpful list of *all* the configured routes in your application: